wh-alice/mig_visualstudio/vs/misc/range-variable-name-cannot-match-the-name-of-a-member-of-the--object--class.md

 ---
-title: "Range variable name cannot match the name of a member of the &#39;Object&#39; class | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "Range variable name cannot match the name of a member of the &#39;Object&#39; class" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"